- Things to Know

 What is the normal range for blood triglycerides?

 A standard blood cholesterol panel includes triglycerides, along with HDL, LDL, and total cholesterol.
-An advanced lipid test will include measurement of other particles that carry fat, including VLDL.
-Triglycerides are associated with VLDL, which are highly associated with atherosclerosis ("hardening" of the arteries).
+An advanced lipid test will include the measurement of other particles that carry fat, including VLDL.
+Triglycerides are associated with VLDL, which is highly associated with atherosclerosis ("hardening" of the arteries).

-Optimally, levels of triglycerides should be less than 100 for prevention of vascular disease and optimal wellness.
+Optimally, levels of triglycerides should be less than 100 for the prevention of vascular disease and optimal wellness.
 Standard laboratory ranges of triglyceride levels are shown below in a triglyceride level chart: